Kottayam: Demographics

-Caste and religion

 Scheduled Castes and Scheduled Tribes constituted 6.73% and 0.31% of the total population in Kottayam respectively.

 19,739 persons were engaged in work or business activity, including 14,282 males and 5,457 females.
 In the census survey, the worker is defined as a person who does business, job, service, cultivator or labour activity.
 Of total 19,739 working population, 90.17% were engaged in main work while 9.83% of total workers were engaged in marginal work.